olgarithms/sphinx-tutorial/docs/automating-versioning.md

 You should now see the new tag `v0.0.2` is linked on the sidebar of your Pages site.

 Finally, you'll notice that not all branches appear on your website when `sphinx-multiversion` ran remotely.
-If you want to changee this, you can configure this behaviour by adding the following to `conf.py`:
+If you want to change this, you can configure this behaviour by adding the following to `conf.py`:

 ```py